pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     :raises ValueError: If the PEM data could not be decrypted or if its structure could not be decoded successfully.

-    :raises TypeError: If a ``password`` was given and the public key was not encrypted.
-Or if the key was encrypted but no password was supplied.

     :raises UnsupportedAlgorithm: If the serialized key is of a type that is not supported by the backend or if the key is encrypted with a